hampgoodwin/GoLuca/README.md

 - [x] implement standard api response and error response to simplify controll handler functions
     - [x] more elegant error response handling
     - [x] better logging
+- [x] ~~Use https://mermade.github.io/openapi-gui/ to generate OAS and serve it~~ I went with hand-rolled .yml and redocly serving